 At Thomas Jefferson University, you’ll find an area of nursing that matches your interests.
 In addition, you’ll gain practical experience and professional connections that can help advance your nursing career.

 Jefferson College of Nursing (JCN) offers a continuum of accredited undergraduate and graduate degree programs:

-- Undergraduate programs for non-nurses, including a dual-admission program for students who attend a partner community college and an advanced admission program for high school seniors.
+- Undergraduate programs for non-nurses, including a dual-admission program for students who attend a partner community college.

 - Second degree Bachelor of Science in Nursing (BSN) programs designed for students who hold non-nursing bachelor’s degrees.

 - Master of Science in Nursing (MSN) programs designed for students who hold a bachelor's degree in nursing.

 - A Doctor of Nursing Practice (DNP) for registered nurses who hold a BSN or MSN.

 - Graduate Certificate programs are designed for professional nurses who have earned a graduate degree and wish to continue their education and expand their practice.